Facebook: Galaxievintage Instagram: Galaxievintage.

 So I started my etsy shop while I was still working full-time.
 When I ran out of storage space for these treasures in my apartment (and ran out of patience with my corporate job!), I opened a physical store in Hannover, Germany at the end of 2016 called galaxievintage, as a tribute to my first store in the 90s.

 Unfortunately that location proved to not be great for vintage clothing, so I closed that shop at the end of 2019 and went back to only selling online.
-But life is strange, and just as I was researching selling in person at antique markets or events, the Covid-19 panic hit Germany full force.
-I fled back to the US in early March 2020, right before the travel restrictions went into effect, to be closer to my family and boyfriend.
+But life is strange, and when Covid upended the entire world, I ended up back in the US.

 To my customers and vintage lovers around the world who have supported me - you make the "hunt" worthwhile!
 I think of you when I am dragging my huge heavy suitcase around a muddy field at a flea market at 5 AM.